mlresearch/v28/_posts/2013-05-26-lakshminarayanan13.md

 section: cycle-3
 title: Top-down particle filtering for Bayesian decision trees
-abstract: "Decision tree learning is a popular approach for classification and regression in machine learning and statistics, and Bayesian formulations\x1Awhich introduce a prior distribution over decision trees, and formulate learning as posterior inference given data\x1Ahave been shown to produce competitive performance.
+abstract: "Decision tree learning is a popular approach for classification and regression in machine learning and statistics, and Bayesian formulations which introduce a prior distribution over decision trees, and formulate learning as posterior inference given data\x1Ahave been shown to produce competitive performance.
 Unlike classic decision tree learning algorithms like ID3, C4.5 and CART, which work in a top-down